What is Sleep Apnea? Types and Treatment Options

 - Drowsy driving

 Obstructive sleep apnea is a serious disorder in which breathing pauses repeatedly for 10 seconds or longer during sleep.
+People with OSA may stop breathing as many as 30 times each hour they are trying to sleep.
+As you might imagine, such breathing disruptions also disrupt the snorer’s sleep and prevent them from achieving the deep sleep stages, leaving them exhausted the next day.
 In the most common case of obstructive sleep apnea, breathing is disrupted by a physical block to the airflow caused by a collapse of the soft tissues in the throat and respiratory tract (the same tissues as produce the sound of snoring, which almost always accompanies sleep apnea).

 “When left untreated and undiagnosed, sleep apnea can be a very dangerous sleep disorder,” says Dr. Peña-Hernández.